run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/mobile-and-field-service/apps/4biz-field-service-manual.md

-title: CITSmart GO application manual
+title: 4biz GO application manual
-Description: The purpose of the CITSmart GO application is to make offline technical attendance (when the attendant has no connection).
+Description: The purpose of the 4biz GO application is to make offline technical attendance (when the attendant has no connection).
-# CITSmart GO application manual
+# 4biz GO application manual

-The purpose of the CITSmart GO application is to make offline technical attendance (when the attendant has no connection).
+The purpose of the 4biz GO application is to make offline technical attendance (when the attendant has no connection).

 Before getting started
 --------------------------

 1. Have configured the application in the ITSM instance;

-2. Install the CITSmart GO application in the mobile (Android and iOS);
+2. Install the 4biz GO application in the mobile (Android and iOS);

-3. It's necessary to delegate technical tasks in the CITSmart website so it'll be possible to field attendance in offline.
+3. It's necessary to delegate technical tasks in the 4biz website so it'll be possible to field attendance in offline.

 Procedure